 Outsourced managing contractor FM contract Structurally this is similar to outsourcing on a managing agent contract but a step further whereby the FM supplier will deliver services to the client organization through a mixture of their

-own resources and a series of sub-contracts.
+resources and a series of sub-contracts.
 The client organization only has a single contract with the FM supplier.
-The FM supplier develops their own supply chain and manages the risk of service delivery across all services.
+The FM supplier develops their supply chain and manages the risk of service delivery across all services.
 The diagram below can depict either the managing agent or managing contractor options.
-The dotted lines would represent the contract relationships between the client organization and the various service providers in the managing agent option.
+The dotted lines would represent the contractual relationships between the client organization and the various service providers in the managing agent option.

 Total Facility Management (TFM) contract

 This is a development on the managing contractor option whereby the FM supplier will, through strategic partnerships, joint ventures, subsidiary companies or in-house resources, deliver all or at least most FM services to the client organization.
-Thus, they will provide a total FM solution or ‘one stop shop’.
+Thus, they will provide a total FM solution or ‘one-stop shop’.
 Many best practice FM companies aspire to deliver a TFM solution to clients where possible.

-In summary FM is a vital element in supporting any organisation in carrying out its core business, whatever that may be, by providing a safe and effective environment in which to operate.
-Experts like JLL, CBRE along with many local players are leading the industry in India by improving FM systems and processes and developing FM service delivery for the future.
+In summary, FM is a vital element in supporting any organisation in carrying out its core business, whatever that may be, by providing a safe and effective environment in which to operate.
+Experts like JLL, and CBRE along with many local players are leading the industry in India by improving FM systems and processes and developing FM service delivery for the future.